cfelton/gizflo/README.md

 Fuse
 ----
-Given a MyHDL top-level and a board defintion find a match for each port.
+Given a MyHDL top-level and a board definition find a match for each port.

 ```python